ABOUT THE FRAMEWORK

 What will happen next and what is the process for assessing?

-A random selection of submissions are sent for external verification
+A random number of submissions are selected for external verification

 What do I get once I’ve completed the Framework?
 Is there a report?

-The assessor will provide a written account to support the action plan and will indicate where you meet the criteria.
+The assessor will provide written feedback indicating where you meet the criteria and highlighting areas for improvement.
 You can view this on your portal using the same login.

 How will you mark my assessment?
 What are the ratings?